zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-ansible/create-ansible/create-ansible.md

    ## Task 2: Write a sample Ansible playbook

    After your installation is complete, you can write a sample playbook that uses Ansible modules.
-Following is an example playbook (named list_buckets.yaml) that uses the oci_object_storage_bucket_facts module to fetch facts pertaining to the buckets in your compartment.

 1. Open the navigation menu and click on ***Profile*** and click ***Tenancy*** your tenancy name.
 Copy and make note of your **tenancy ocid** and **Object Storage Namespace** as you will use it in the next step.

       ![](./images/tenancy-info-1.png " ")

-2.
+2. Using OCI Cloud Shell, write the following file list_buckets.yaml, that uses the oci_object_storage_bucket_facts module to fetch facts pertaining to the buckets in your compartment.

  ```yaml